igorski/bitmappery/README.md

 * Cloning contents onto a rotated layer is broken
 * Moving of flipped / rotated content leads to occasional non-renders (isInsideViewport doesn't take rotated rectangles into account)
 * Lasso tool on touch screen is broken

-* When opening a new document, show window to specify dimensions
+* Repeated presses on a clone stamp with source coords does not behave logically

 * Implement iframe based rendering (as more compatible alternative to OffscreenCanvas) for effects
 * Implement action queue when drawing, only execute drawing on update() hook
 * Maintain cache for transformations and filters, rendered at the display destination size (invalidate on window resize)